 To access Server Settings, click on the Server icon at the top left of the Agent UI and "Settings" under Configuration.
+Note: If the server icon has a colored background this means you are accessing someone else's Agent server via permissions.

 - Name: Give your Agent instance a name.
 If you have multiple servers connected to your account it's a good idea to give them unique names.